metadaddy/StreamSets-ForceDotCom/README.md

 Caveats
 -------

 Since this origin uses the Salesforce Bulk API, it is subject to the same [limits and considerations](https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/asynch_api_concepts_limits.htm), in particular governor limits and limitations on Bulk API queries.

-For example, the Bulk API can’t access or query compound address or compound geolocation fields.
+Note that, although the Bulk API can’t *directly* access or query compound address or compound geolocation fields (such as Account's `BillingAddress` field), you can access the *components* of compound fields thus:

+	SELECT Id, Name, BillingStreet, BillingCity, BillingState,
+		BillingCountry, BillingPostalCode, BillingLatitude,
+		BillingLongitude
+	FROM Account
+	WHERE Id > '${OFFSET}'
+	ORDER BY Id

 Video
 -----